 If you really want to make this summer one for the books, tubing is the way to go!
-The great thing about adding a towable to your boating toys is that is the best type of fun for all ages!
+The great thing about adding a towable to your boating toys, is that it’s the best type of fun for all ages!

 Here are a few pointers about your towables!

-Set up hand signals- Before you leave the dock, come up with a set of hand signals the rider can use to tell you to go faster (thumbs up), slower (thumbs down) or stop (hand up with palm showing).
+-Set up hand signals- Before leaving the dock, come up with a set of hand signals the rider can use to tell you to go faster (thumbs up), slower (thumbs down) or stop (hand up with palm showing).